 The best times of the year are probably spring and winter, both because of the water level and because of the number of birds.

 The entire Camargue has numerous great sites.
-Also the nearby stony plain of "La Crau" and the hills of "Les Alpilles" are fantastic places to see (amongst others) Little Bustard, Pin-tailed Sandgrouse, Bonelli's Eagle and Eurasian Eagle Owl.
+Also the nearby stony plain of "La Crau" and the hills of "Les Alpilles" are fantastic places to see (amongst others) Little Bustard, Pin-tailed Sandgrouse, Bonelli's Eagle and Eagle Owl.
 These areas are all described on Birdingplaces.